faseem98/JavaScript/README.md

 If you launch the helloworld.html file in the web browser, you will see an alert that displays the Hello, World! message.

+VARIABLES DECLARATION IN JS
+Variables are used to store reusable values.
+In JavaScript, you can declare variables using three different keywords: var, let, and const.
+#### var:
+This was traditionally used to declare variables.
+It is not commonly used in modern JavaScript.
+Scope : Global, Local

+       var myVar = 10;

+#### let:
+Introduced in ES6 (ECMAScript 2015).
+It allows you to declare variables that can be reassigned.
+Scope : Global, Local, Block

+       let myVar = 10;

+#### const:
+Also introduced in ES6, const is used to declare variables that should not be reassigned.
+It's typically used for constants.
+Scope : Global, Local, Block

+       const myVar = 10;

+When declaring variables, it's a good practice to use let or const over var to avoid unexpected behavior.
+You can declare multiple variables in a single line using commas.

+       let x = 5, y = 10, z = 15;

+Always choose meaningful variable names to make your code more readable and maintainable.
+Variable names are case-sensitive, and they can contain letters, digits, underscores, or dollar signs.
+They must start with a letter, underscore, or dollar sign (not a digit).

+valid variable names:

+        let myVariable;
+        let _privateVar;
+        let $specialVar;

+invalid variable names:

+        let 123abc; // Invalid: starts with a digit let my-variable; // Invalid: contains a hyphen